 The following Statement of Inclusion is based on SMAC's Cultural Equity Statement.

-We define Cultural Equity as the inclusion and fair representation of multiple diverse populations in outreach and in the allocation of funding, resources, and programs, providing equitable and fair treatment, access, opportunity, and advancement for all people, while at the same time striving to identify and eliminate barriers that have prevented the full participation of some communities.
+We define Equity as the inclusion and fair representation of multiple diverse populations in outreach and in the allocation of funding, resources, and programs, providing equitable and fair treatment, access, opportunity, and advancement for all people, while at the same time striving to identify and eliminate barriers that have prevented the full participation of some communities.

 Our definition of Diversity includes all the ways in which people differ, including but not limited to, race, ethnicity, gender, socioeconomic status, age, gender identity, sexual orientation, disability, geography, citizenship status, religion, language, physical appearance, and those affiliating with multiple identities.
 Our definition also includes diversity of thought: ideas, perspectives, and values.

-We define Access as giving all individuals and organizations in the City of Sacramento fair and just pathways to appreciate and be exposed to the innovation economy as well as attain information, financial resources and opportunities to achieve economic mobility.
+We define Access as giving all individuals and organizations in the City of Sacramento fair and just pathways to appreciate and be exposed to the innovation ecosystem as well as attain information, financial resources and opportunities to achieve economic mobility.

 We define Communities as neighborhoods, social and cultural enclaves, diverse groups, and groups with distinct demographic characteristics residing within the City of Sacramento.